Compositional Shape Analysis with Shared Abduction and Biabductive Loop Acceleration (Extended Version): Motivation

+We finally note that recent work \citep{outcomesl}, developed concurrently with our approach, also addresses the problem of unsound pre-conditions for branching programs.
+They introduce a specialized operator called \emph{tri-abduction}, which generalizes the setting of \emph{bi-abduction} to simultaneously compute a combined pre-condition for two branches.
+While this operator offers more precision than the (classical) biabduction operator we rely on in this paper, it is unclear how to build a realistic symbolic execution based on the tri-abduction operator.
+To this date, such an analysis has only been sketched but not implemented.
+We comment more on the relationship to our approach in \Cref{sec:relatedwork}.

-The fundamental problem in the case above is the lack of connection between the analysis results.
-To overcome this problem, biabduction-based analyzers need to store which program configurations can be reached from the same initial configuration modulo non-determinism and synchronize the learned requirements.
-However, the analysis needs to be precise in tracking which configurations are allowed to exchange such information as otherwise inconsistencies can be introduced by exchanging information among independent program points.
-Our solution is therefore to exactly track which program configurations can be reached from a common precondition and explicitly share newly found requirements with all of these configurations (and only such configurations). \Cref{sec:worlds} introduces how this simple idea allows for the handling of all kinds of branching in a sound way.
-The soundness of the technique, which we call \textit{shared learning}, follows directly from the frame rule of separation logic.
+\paragraph{Shared Abduction} The fundamental problem discussed above is that the different program paths cannot be analyzed in isolation; instead, we must combine their preconditions.
+That is, biabduction-based analyzers need to track which program configurations can be reached from the same initial configuration and synchronize the abduced requirements.
+Moreover, the analysis needs to be precise in tracking which configurations are allowed to exchange such information -- otherwise, inconsistencies can be introduced by exchanging information among independent program points.
+Our solution is, therefore, to track exactly which program configurations can be reached from a common pre-condition and explicitly share newly found requirements with all of these configurations (and only such configurations). \Cref{sec:worlds} introduces how this technique, which we call \textit{shared abduction}, allows sound handling of all kinds of branching.